renebigot/XlsxReaderWriter/README.md

 ![](OfficeDocumentHierarchy.png)

 Files have relationships, files are relationships...
+Have a look at this picture each time you want to change something in the library.

+##Tests coverage

+A test coverage script run at the end of tests.
+You need to install LCOV via Macports to run coverage report generation.

+Reports will be put in /Users/Shared/Coverage.

+I use a custom CSS for LCOV.
+Put yours at this path : /Users/Shared/Coverage/gcov.css

 ##License